ohmycloud/website/rst/manual.rst

       echo "I'm not sure what to serve, but everybody loves ice cream" "ice cream"

 As seen in the above example, the case expression can also introduce side effects.
 When multiple statements are given for a branch, Nim will use the last expression as the result value.

-Block expression
+Block表达式
 ----------------

 A `block expression` is almost like a block statement, but it is an expression that uses last expression under the block as the value.
 It is similar to the statement list expression, but the statement list expression does not open new block scope.

 .. code-block:: nim
   let a = block: